sootspirit/use-prefers-reduced-motion/README.md

    - create modules in vite.config.ts - rollupOptions.input
    - change entryFileNames in vite-config to preserve files names
 10. update package.json (see commits)
+11. remove dist from .gitignore, run `npm run build` and commit it
-11. Local testing with npm link:
+12. Local testing with npm link:

 ```
 # In your package directory